project-sunbird/sunbird.org-docs/developer-docs/server-installation/prerequisites.md

 This user account and the ssh key will be used during the installation process by Ansible to login to the servers to install and configure the required software.

-#### Sample steps to create a user account (where username = sunbird) that meets the above criteria.
+#### Listed below is a sample on how to create a user account, with username as Sunbird, that meets the criteria mentioned in the Prerequisite section.
 These steps have been verified on an Azure VM running Ubuntu 16.04

 ##### Setup an ssh key that can be used to ssh across the servers
 - SSH to any one of the cloud VMs using the SSH keys setup during VM creation.
-The VM that is dedicated for the app server is a good choice.
+The VM that is dedicated for the app server is a good choice
 - ssh-keygen //This command will create a private & public key in the path (you can provide a path of /home/yourcurrentuser/key).
 Leave the passphrase empty when prompted.
-The public key will be called key.pub and the other file(key) contains the private key.
+The public key will be called key.pub and the other file(key) contains the private key
 - Copy the output of running the following command - cat /home/yourcurrentuser/key.pub //This is the public key ~ COPIED_PUBLIC_KEY_STRING

 ##### Setup a user with password less ssh & sudo access
 - SSH to the cloud VMs using the SSH keys setup during VM creation.
-This user will have sudo access and can create other users.
+This user has sudo access and can create other users
-- sudo adduser sunbird //This will add a linux user with a password
+- sudo adduser sunbird //This adds a linux user with a password
 - sudo usermod -aG sudo sunbird //Providing the newly created user with sudo access
-- sudo visudo //This would open the sudoers file in nano editor and so some familiarity with Nano will help
+- sudo visudo //This opens the sudoers file in nano editor and so some familiarity with Nano will help
 - Add the following entry as the last line in the sudoers file //This step is to allow the user to sudo without a  password.
 sunbird     ALL=(ALL) NOPASSWD: ALL
 - Save the file //Ctrl + O to save, Ctrl + X to exit nano editor